mandiberg/printwikipedia/meta-and-documentation/README.txt

 Setting up the project to run
 --------------------------------------------------------------------------------------
 Housekeeping
-There is a list of things you will need to have in your project directory inorder to be able to successfully run printwiki:
+There is a list of things you will need to have in your project (dist) directory inorder to be able to successfully run printwiki:
 1. The "fonts" directory:
 	This is found in your GitHub repository.
 Simply copy it to the directory where you will be running printwiki from.